 Step 1 Choose Reporting > Scheduled Reports and click Add Scheduled Report.

-Step 2 Choose a report Type .
+Step 2 Choose a report Type.
 Step 3 Enter a descriptive Title for the report.
 Avoid creating multiple reports with the same name.
 Step 4 Choose a time range for the data included in the report.
 Step 5 Select the Format for the generated report.
 The default format is PDF.
 Most reports also allow you to save raw data as a CSV file.
 Step 6 Depending on the type of report you configure, you can specify different report options, such as the number of rows to include and by which column to sort the data.
 Configure these options as necessary.
 Step 7 In the Schedule section, choose whether to run the report daily, weekly, or monthly, and at what time.
-Step 8 In the Email to field, enter the email address(es) to which the generated report is to be sent.
-If you do not specify an email address, the report is simply archived.
-Step 9 Choose a Report Language for the data.
-Step 10 Submit and Commit Changes.
+In the Email to field, enter the email address(es) to which the generated report is to be sent.
+Step 8 If you do not specify an email address, the report is simply archived.